 The system currently has 10,000 bikes and 610 stations.
 By the end of 2017 the system will expand to include 12,000 bikes at approximately 750 stations.
 That’s double the size of the system at launch in 2013!

-Yes.
-To date, New Yorkers have taken over 35 million Citi Bike trips with no fatalities.
-Citi Bike bikes are extremely stable, not capable of high speeds, and are routinely maintained by professional mechanics.
+Yes, Citi Bike has an extremely strong safety record.
+Citi Bikes are very stable, not capable of high speeds, and are routinely maintained by professional mechanics.
 Safety features such as always-on lights and bells, are integral to bike share bikes.
 Learn more about the bike itself here.
 All bike share station locations are reviewed and approved by DOT traffic engineers to ensure safety.

 Cycling in general has never been safer in New York City.
 Since 2010, total daily bicycling trips have grown by 80%, while cycling injuries and fatalities per million cycling trips have fallen.
 Overall, the risk of injury to cyclists in New York City has decreased by 72% since 2000.
 The City has added over 500 miles of bike lanes in the City since 2006, which has made streets much safer for cyclists.
 There are now more than 1,000 miles of bike lanes city-wide, including parks and greenways.
 Data from London and Washington show that people riding shared bicycles are involved in fewer crashes and receive fewer injuries than people riding their own bikes and a recent Hunter College study has shown that Citi Bike riders are some of the safest cyclists on the road.

 Citi Bike itself is also a great way to inform New Yorkers and visitors about bicycle safety.
 New York City’s rules of the road are printed on each Citi Bike, on Citi Bike stations and other materials.
 The program’s visibility and its correspondence with members creates a platform to further educate New Yorkers on how to safely share the streets.